moszis/starter-react-redux/README.md

 # Installed packages

-Here are the npm packages that redux-minimal installs:
+Here are the npm packages that starter-react-redux installs:

 |Feature|Packages|Benefits|
 |-------|--------|--------|